-PRIM urges companies to lead on the issue of wage equality - ensuring that men and women receive equal pay for like or comparable work.
-Full exposure to compensation principles and open access to salaries helps establish wage transparency, which is critical to achieving wage equality.
+Pay equity is considered to be a critical part of broader corporate DEI&B efforts.
+Companies that ensure equity in pay are better positioned to attract and retain a high quality and diverse employee pool.
+MassPRIM urges companies to lead on the issue of wage equality.
+Full exposure to compensation principles and open access to salaries helps establish wage transparency, which is critical to achieving wage equity.